We are committed to helping women and girls in Eastern Connecticut lead more fulfilling, productive, healthy lives.

 - Founded in 2006, this fund serves women and girls in Norwich, Bozrah, Colchester, Franklin, Griswold, Lebanon, Lisbon, Preston, Sprague and Voluntown.

-- Its 41 founding members, subsequent donors and a challenge grant from Edward & Mary Lord Foundation have established an endowment of over $218,000 to date, with two named funds associated with it.
+- Its 41 founding members, subsequent donors and a challenge grant from Edward & Mary Lord Foundation have established an endowment of nearly $173,000 to date, with two named funds associated with it.

 - This fund has awarded 43 grants totaling $176,946 since its inception.